Factorial-Type Recurrence Relations and $p$-adic Incomplete Gamma Functions: Introduction

 \section{Introduction}

 In number theory, one is interested in finding $p$-adic analogues of classical functions of a real or complex variable.
 Important examples are $p$-adic $L$-functions and Morita's $p$-adic $\Gamma$-function.
 These $p$-adic analogues are usually defined via some interpolation property.
 More precisely, if $f$ is a complex function whose values at the positive integers can be viewed also as elements of the field $\Cp$, via a choice of isomorphism $\C \iso \Cp$, say, then one looks for a continuous $p$-adic function $F : \Zp \ra \Cp$ that takes the same values as $f$ on $\Z_{\geq 1}$.
 By the denseness of $\Z_{\geq 1}$ in $\Zp$, the continuous function $F$, if it exists, is uniquely determined.
-In practice, the function $f$ may need to be modified first, and the dense set $\Z_{\geq 1}$ may be replaced by some other subset of $\Z$ dense in $\Zp$.
+In practice, the function $f$ may need to be modified first, and the set of points at which one interpolates may be some other subset of $\Z$ dense in $\Zp$.

 In a recent paper \cite{o'desky-richman:incomplete-gamma}, O'Desky and Richman construct a $p$-adic analogue of the incomplete $\Gamma$-function $\Gamma(-,r)$ for each $r \in 1 + p\Z$.
 Their construction uses the combinatorial machinery of derangements.